ibexa/documentation-developer/docs/search/criteria_reference/shipment_id_criterion.md

 ## Arguments

-- `id` - integer that represents the order ID
+- `id` - integer that represents the shipment ID

 ## Example